lichaozhao/snake/readme.md

-# A fun of Github Copilot Chat
+# A fun demo of Github Copilot Chat
 Using below prompts to write a snake game in JavaScript.

 ## Prerequisites